jellyfin/jellyfin.org/docs/general/quick-start/windows.md

 ### Install Caddy

 1. Go to the [official Caddy server download page](https://caddyserver.com/download)
 2. Choose `Windows amd64` for the platform and click download.
-Leave the standard features checkbox checked.
+Leave the standard feature checkbox checked.
 You do NOT need any extra features.

     ![Caddy Download](/images/docs/quick-start/windows/caddyinst-1.png)